weemen/esframework/docs/event_versioning.md

     def __init__(self, aggregate_root_id, an_event_property):
         ...
 ```
-2: Set the event_versioning annotation on the deserialisation method:
+2: Set the event_versioning annotation on the deserialisation method and add the SchemaMapper
+as the last parameter.

 ```python
 class EventA(DomainEvent):